Vesicular Skin Lesions: Causes, Symptoms, Diagnosis, Treatment

 - Chickenpox

 Chickenpox is characterized by itchy vesicular skin lesions.
 These lesions appear in crops and progress from red spots to blisters filled with clear fluid (5).
+As with most infections, red spots on the face are often one of the first visible symptoms you may notice.
 After a few days, they turn to pustules, which rupture and crust over.
 The number and distribution of these lesions can vary, and they make the condition highly contagious.

 - Impetigo